Welcome to the Eastern Beaches Licensed Premises Accord

 PLAN B BLITZ

-Across the October long weekend, accord members will be implementing a ‘Plan B Blitz’ to remind patrons if you plan to drink then don’t plan to drive.
+Across the October long weekend, accord members implemented a ‘Plan B Blitz’ to remind patrons if you plan to drink then don’t plan to drive.
 Posters, coasters and other promo material will displayed in member premises as a reminder to the community.

 The Accord has created an exciting education and awareness campaign to remind patrons of the law and the penalties which may apply, when a patron is asked to leave or not permitted to enter a premises.
 Read more on our INITIATIVES webpage.